 Sexual assault (nonconsensual sexual act, of which both men and women may be victims) can happen to anyone, at any time, or any place.
-Victims of sexual assault are females and males of all ages, races, and socioeconomic backgrounds.
+Victims of sexual assault are females and males of all ages, races, sexual orientations, and socioeconomic backgrounds.

 - Sexual assaults are not "provoked" by victims; it doesn't matter how the victim was dressed, whether she/he was drinking or using drugs, or out on a date with the perpetrator, etc.